Duck Irrigation Scheme

 Both contracts for the construction of the scheme have now been awarded with Shaw Contracting (Aust) Pty Ltd being successful on both.

-The scheme is currently in the detailed design phase of development with early construction works commencing and remains on target for an inaugural irrigation season over the 2018-19 summer.
+The scheme is currently in the final stages of the detailed design phase with construction due to commence in October 2017 this is on schedule and the scheme remains on target for an inaugural irrigation season over the 2018-19 summer

 - Harry Korpershoek (DIS Working Group member, Forest)